Mehmed V: Reign

-His reign began at the conclusion of the 31 March Incident on 27 April 1909, which resulted in the deposition of his brother Abdul Hamid II.
+His reign began at the conclusion of the 31 March Incident on 27 April 1909, which resulted in the deposition of his half-brother Abdul Hamid II.
 Reşad came to the throne largely as a figurehead with no real political power.
 At the age of 65, Reşad was the oldest person to ascend the Ottoman throne.
-It was decided to use the name "Mehmed" as his regal name, not his real name "Reşad".
-This name change was made upon the suggestion of Ferik Sami Pasha, to establish a connection between Mehmed the Conqueror's entry into Constantinople with his army and the arrival of the Action Army to Istanbul.
+It was decided to use the name "Mehmed" as his regal name, not his more distinct name "Reşad".
+This was upon the suggestion of Ferik Sami Pasha, to establish a connection between Mehmed the Conqueror's entry into Constantinople with his army and Prince Mehmed Reşad's accession to the Sultanate upon the arrival of the Action Army to Istanbul.
 Although he ascended to the throne with the title of Mehmed V, he was called Sultan Reşad by the people.

 Because of his house imprisonment, Reşad sat on the throne at the age of 65 and with no experience in state affairs.
 His time as a Şehzade was sheltered because of his bad relationship with his now deposed half-brother.
 Due to his meek, weak-willed, and naïve personality and the strength of the Committee of Union and Progress, the government was firmly out of his hands.
 When the CUP asked something from him he would immediately acquiesce without push back, typically replying "I am pleased!" or "I am humbled!"
-The Sultan was incredibly afraid of the men of action of the CUP, and the possibility he could end up like one of his predecessors: His uncle Abdul Aziz was deposed and died in suspicious circumstances, his half-brother Murad V was deposed after suffering a nervous breakdown and held in house arrest for the rest of his life, and Abdul Hamid was deposed (and held in house arrest in Salonika) after his palace and harem was ransacked.
+The Sultan was incredibly afraid of the men of action of the CUP, and the possibility he could end up like one of his predecessors: His uncle Abdul Aziz was deposed and died in suspicious circumstances, his half-brother Murad V was deposed by the Young Ottomans after suffering a nervous breakdown and held in house arrest for the rest of his life, and Abdul Hamid was now deposed (and held in house arrest in Salonika) after his palace and harem was ransacked.

-The sultan complained to one of the few companions he had: Elif Efendi, Sheikh of the Sütlüce Sadi Order, of the situation he was in.
+The sultan complained to one of the few companions he had: Elif Efendi, Sheikh of the Sütlüce Sadi Sufi Order, of the situation he was in.
 “Everyone complains that I do not interfere in anything, and that I do not even use the rights given to me by the Constitution.
 However, if I did not do this, these guys [the Unionists] would send me to Konya and declare a republic.
 I am doing this for the survival of the sultanate that was the legacy of my ancestors.”
-When the sultan was asked to take a more proactive approach to politics as the CUP stirred up trouble, Reşad responded "Everyone tells me not interfere in business.
+When the sultan was asked to take a more proactive approach to politics as the CUP stirred up trouble, Reşad responded "Everyone tells me not to interfere in business.
 What was my brother’s crime if I interfered with the Constitutional Monarchy?"